Melissa Tapper

 Melissa Tapper (born 1 March 1990) is an Australian table tennis player.
 After competing at the 2012 Summer Paralympics, she represented Australia at the 2014 Commonwealth Games in elite non-Paralympic competition.
 In March 2016, she became the first Australian athlete to qualify for both the Summer Olympics and Summer Paralympics.

 She qualified for the 2020 Tokyo Olympics.
 She competed with Jian Fang Lay and Michelle Bromley in the women's team event but they were defeated by Germany 3-0 in the round of 16.
-Australia at the 2020 Summer Olympics details the results in depth.

-At the 2020 Tokyo Paralympics Tapper won a silver medal at the 2020 Tokyo Paralympics in the Women's Team C9-10.
+At the 2020 Tokyo Paralympics Tapper won a silver medal at the 2020 Tokyo Paralympics in the Women's Team C9-10 and competed the 2024 Paris Olympics and Paralympics.